Updated: 11/13/19 | November 13th, 2019

 And Austin?
 We have the Cathedral of Junk!

 Started in 1988 by Vince Hannemann, the Cathedral of Junk is an ever-evolving passion project involving over 60 tons of junk.
 Old bikes, appliances, hubcaps, TVs — you name it.
 They’re all cobbled together to form a massive “cathedral” that spans Vince’s entire back yard.

 While he originally had to scavenge for junk to start his project, it wasn’t long before people were donating their old possessions to help him expand his “cathedral” — making it bigger and adding more rooms in the process.

 A number of years ago the city of Austin, Texas, tried to shut it down, saying it was too much junk and a safety concern.
-(The neighbors thought it was an eyesore.)
-So Vince and an army of volunteers pared down the structure and brought it up to code so the site could stay open.
+(In truth, the neighbors thought it was an eyesore and complained to the city) So Vince and an army of volunteers pared down the structure and brought it up to code so the site could stay open.

 During my visit I found out that a lot of people come here with their kids; many were running all over the place and having a merry time playing make-believe.
-I found out that this place is really popular with locals because your kids will stay occupied for an hour or two.
+I discovered out that this place is really popular with locals because your kids will stay occupied for an hour or two.
 If you’re in Austin with your family, come here.
 Your kids will love it.

 And if you are traveling without kids, come here anyway.
 You’ll still love it.
 I did.

-Admission is free (donations are accepted), there are no set hours, and he isn’t open every day.
-With a set schedule, Austin would consider him an “official business” and then he would have to follow all sorts of rules, so you just have to hope for the best when you go.
+Admission is free though a $5 donation for adults is encouraged.
+There are no set hours and he isn’t open every day so it’s best to call ahead before you go.
+(With a set schedule, the City of Austin would consider him an “official business” and then he would have to follow all sorts of rules)